Israel ben Moses Najara: Works

 M. Sachs attempted to render some of Najara's piyyuṭim into German.

-After the ruins of the house inhabited by R. Judah he-Ḥasid at Jerusalem were cleared away in 1836, some writings of Israel Najara of the year 1579 were found.
+After the ruins of the house inhabited by Judah he-Ḥasid of Jerusalem were cleared away in 1836, some writings of Israel Najara from the year 1579 were found.

 Zemirot Yisrael

 Zemirot Yisrael, originally entitled Zemirot Yisrael Najara, was first published at Safed (1587) and contained 108 piyyuṭim and hymns.
 Many additional songs were printed in the Venetian edition from 1599.
 This edition contains the Meme Yisrael and the Mesaḥeḳet ha-Tebel additions, and is divided into three parts: